Skip to content

 Sequential Benchmark

 The example assumes that you want to run a benchmark that shall be started using simple bash scripts.
-All the following instruction assume that the current working directory is the root directory of the benchmark-tool project.
-To begin, the two executables clasp-3.4.0 and runlim-2.0.0rc12 have to be copied (or symlinked) into the ./programs folder.
+To begin, call btool init and copy (or symlink) the two executables clasp-3.4.0 and runlim into the ./programs folder.

 Now, run: